AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Benchmarks and Evaluation Infrastructure

 \subsection{\benchname Task Construction}

-As shown in~\Cref{fig:benchmark-flow}, kernels stored in \benchname are grouped by operator name and configuration in a structured storage format.
-Each kernel instance stores both the kernel code and profiling information.
-We collect 14 representative NKI kernels from popular LLM workloads with reasonable initial performance (\Cref{fig:ratio-bar}) as a starting point, with plans to further increase the diversity of initial kernels in future versions of \benchname.
-One of the kernels comes from a non-transformer LLM, and the rest come from transformer LLMs (sources in Appendix~\Cref{tab:task}).
-The benchmark includes both inference and training kernels, spanning a wide spectrum—from single operators (like Matmul and BatchMatmul) to multi-operator chains (like Matmul+others and LoRA) and larger building blocks (like Group Query Attention and Mamba block).
+\benchname initial kernels were primarily generated by the official Neuron compiler, which provides a reasonable baseline.
+We collect 14 representative NKI kernels from popular LLM workloads with reasonable initial performance (\Cref{fig:ratio-bars}).
+For four problems where the compiler did not provide implementations, we manually created kernels optimized using standard techniques (tiling, fusion) or adapted kernels from official NKI examples.
+One of the kernels is from a non-transformer LLM, and the rest are from transformer LLMs (sources in Appendix~\Cref{tab:task}).
+The benchmark includes inference and training kernels, spanning a wide spectrum—from single operators (like Matmul and BatchMatmul) to multi-operator chains (like Matmul+others and LoRA) and larger building blocks (like Group Query Attention and Mamba block).
 Due to the diversity in the complexity of the baseline kernels, their initial performance also differs a lot from each other, in terms of the achieved percentage of peak throughput.
+We will also work with the community to enrich the benchmark.